xchainjs/xchainjs-org.github.io/README.md

-# XChainJS
+# xchainjs

-XChainJS is a library with a common interface for multiple blockchains, built for simple and fast integration for wallets and more.
+xchainjs is a library with a common interface for multiple blockchains, built for simple and fast integration for wallets and more

 ## lightweight javascript wallet library for crosschain projects